hanyu1774/XCDE-Save-File-Editor/README.md

 Because `XCDESave` is GPL-3.0 licensed and this project depends on it directly, distributing `XCDESaveEditor.Gui` as a combined work is subject to the same license.

+### What ist Photino.NET?
+It's basically a much more efficient and modern solution for building desktop apps.

+In .NET when building desktop, you probably heard of WPF, WinForms, MAUI etc. as solutions for building desktop apps.
+Photino.NET isn't plagued by the XAML nonsense and dependency on outdated stuff from more than 10 years ago unlike WPF, WinForms and MAUI.
+Secondly, Photino.NET is much more resource-efficient and easier to use than the other alternatives.